microsoft/WhatTheHack/xxx-MasteringLinux/Student/Challenge-02.md

 ## Success Criteria

 1. Confirm you can see your username under the home folder
-2. Confirm you are in the home directory
+2. Confirm you are in the /home directory
-3. Validate you are in the `/root` directory
+3. Validate you are in the `/` directory
-4. Confirm you can list the files under the `/root`
+4. Confirm you can list the files under the `/`
-5. Confirm you can see the long list with details from `/root` directory
+5. Confirm you can see the long list with details from `/` directory
-6. Confirm you are listing the content of `~` and not from `/root`
+6. Confirm you are listing the content of `~` and not from `/`
 7. Confirm you can see the hidden files from your home directory
 8. Validate if you was able the create the directory tree using a single command
 9. Confirm if you are seeing a recursive list of the content from your `~`